pywbem/pywbemtools/docs/pywbemclisubcommands.rst

-* **associators** to get the class level associators for a class defined as an input argument in the default namespace or the namespace defined with this subcommand display in the defined format.
-This subcommand can display the class in several formats including MOF, XML, and REPR.
+* **associators** to get the class level associators for a class defined as an input argument in the default namespace or the namespace defined with this subcommand displayed in the defined format.
+It can display the class in several formats including MOF, XML, and REPR.
 It requires the class name as input.
 This returns the class level associators but not the instance associators.
 The :ref:`Instance subcommand group` includes the corresponding